6 Ways to Save for Your Child’s College Education Costs

 2) Eligible Savings Bonds

 Series EE bonds and other bonds are bonds used for education purposes.
 Savings bonds are backed by the government and have guaranteed interest, which means that they have extremely little to no risk.
-The downside of investing in eligible savings bonds is that they accrue interest at a slower rate.
-Bonds are good for people who would like to grow their money at a slow and steady rate without experiencing huge fluctuations from the market.
+The downside of investing in eligible education savings accounts or bonds is that they accrue interest at a slower rate.
+Bonds are good for people who would like to grow their money at a slow and steady rate without experiencing huge fluctuations in the market.

-The education tax exclusion allows people who have qualifying bonds to exclude all or part of the interest from their gross income when used for education if they meet certain criteria.
-The criteria are as follows:
+The education tax exclusion allows people who have qualifying bonds to exclude all or part of the interest from their gross income when used for education if they meet certain criteria and income limits.
+The criteria for income tax, are as follows:

 - The bonds were cashed during the same year as filing for the exclusion.